vlucas/phpdotenv/README.md

 UPGRADING FROM V3
 -----------------

-Version 4 seems some refactoring, and support for escaping dollars in values (https://github.com/vlucas/phpdotenv/pull/380).
+Version 4 sees some refactoring, and support for escaping dollars in values (https://github.com/vlucas/phpdotenv/pull/380).
 It is no longer possible to change immutability on the fly, and the `Loader` no longer is responsible for tracking immutability.
 It is now the responsibility of "repositories" to track